Causes of Milia & How to get rid of Milia

 How to Get Rid of Milia

 Milia usually goes away on its own over the course of a few weeks or months.
 But because its appearance might feel embarrassing, many people don’t want to wait this long for the condition to clear up.
+It’s important to recognize that there is no known cure for milia.
+But there are some natural, at-home strategies that encourage the condition to clear up more quickly:

 • Use gentle skincare products.
 To maintain hygiene and reduce the risk of infection, make sure to wash your face every day with warm water and a gentle cleanser.
 Avoid using harsh skincare products, as these might exacerbate the condition.
 After washing, pat your face dry (instead of rubbing it) to avoid causing more irritation.